‘Game Of Thrones’ Season 8 Spoilers: Main Characters Will Die & Become White Walkers

 — Game Of Thrones (@GameOfThrones) August 28, 2017

 Gendry could be another possible character to be turned into a wight during Game of Thrones Season 8.
-Gendry was absent for the past few seasons, but has been a lovable character throughout the series.
-As many fans already know, Gendry is the illegitimate son of former king Robert Baratheon, and went into hiding after there were orders to kill all of Robert’s possible heirs to the throne after his death.
+Gendry was absent for the past few seasons but has been a lovable character throughout the series.
+As many fans already know, Gendry is the illegitimate son of former king Robert Baratheon and went into hiding after there were orders to kill all of Robert’s possible heirs to the throne after his death.

 "Enjoy the episode tonight!
 Longest ep ever, last one this season!" (via Kristofer Hivju on @instagram): https://t.co/morbZ1rSno pic.twitter.com/kfJ0ZyCc5R